Friday, 23 October 2015

 I should never have breathed that sigh of relief.

 Then the big no-no happened.
-I was attacked one dark, stormy night by some of the touts that lived in the neighborhood.
-I'm sure they planned to rape me but God saved me yet again.
-It is still one of the most terrifying moments I have had to endure in the past one year.
+I was attacked one dark, stormy night by some of the louts that lived in the neighborhood.
+I am sure they planned to rape me but God saved me yet again.
+It is still one of the most terrifying moments I have had to endure in the past year.

-So I had to deal with a house with disgusting I-wouldn't-flush-the-toilet-after-taking-a-nasty-dump neighbors, generator sets that sang horribly and poisoned me daily, a constantly flooded inner and outer room and loud kids who always stared at me like I fell from the sky in a mushroom shaped space machine.
+So I had to deal with a house with disgusting I-wouldn't-flush-the-toilet-after-taking-a-nasty-dump neighbors, generators that sang horribly and poisoned me daily, a constantly flooded inner and outer room, and loud kids who always stared at me like I fell from the sky in a mushroom-shaped space machine.

-I could go on and go but I will leave that for some other time.
+I could go on and on but I will leave that for some other time.
 I hope you learn something from this.
 You may be in a really terrible situation right now and you feel desperation clutching your heart.
 It is okay.
 We all feel the same way at one point or another.
-But before you make any decision, take a much needed breath, inhale deeply, consider all angles, choose wisely and hope for the best!
+But before you make any decision, take a much-needed breath, inhale deeply, consider all angles, choose wisely, and hope for the best!
 It is the mark of wisdom to not make a permanent decision out of a temporary situation...even if that situation feels like you are being bashed by Mohammed Ali in his prime!
 It is a cliché, but it is true!

 PS: I moved to the new house again out of desperation.
-I hope that in a couple of months, I wouldn't have to move again.
+I hope that in a couple of months, I won't have to move again.
 Ain't nobody got time for that!

 No comments: